jjxia81/adgrid/README.md

 ./impl_arrangement [OPTIONS] config_file
 ```

  Currently, this discretization tool supports implicit arrangement, material interface, and CSG.
-For CSG, please specify the same path to the CSG tree file using the same command.
+For CSG, please specify the same CSG tree file to the same file used in the current command that generates the grid.

  ## Information Files